 Jazz at Amherst College has a storied past.
 Through the work of student-musicians such as Chuck Stevenson '50, trumpet, (father of Matt Stevenson, trumpet, '05 and grandfather of Will Fishell, trumpet, '21), Fred Karlin '56, as well as Robin McBride '59 and David Lahm '63, underground jazz ensembles were formed with various students taking on leadership positions.
 The 16--managed by Robin McBride--was such a group, as was the Amherst Jazz Orchestra, lead by Jim Myers.
 Through the work of Don Abrams and the noted pianist, author, and Ellington Scholar Andy Jaffe, jazz studies have flourished at Amherst from the 1980s to the present.
 Current Amherst grads "on the scene" include David Lahm '63, John Kordalewski '76, Freddie Bryant '87, Darryl Harper '90 Bill Bares '94 and Stephan Crump '94.
 Many members of the Northampton-based Inner Orchestra while in college were musicians in Amherst jazz groups, both large and small; and trumpet/vocalist and composer (while at Amherst) Mara Levi '02 continues her musical activities with compositions in her signature "smart" folk-rock style.
 Jason Blynn '04 has made it on the Pop scene as well, as one half of the wildly successful Pete and J duo.
 Michael Kohl '06 continues to impress with his wide array of works composed and performed with his vocal group XXY.
 Members of the jazz combo Blue Nomads continue their musical associations to this day.
 Alex Rodriguez '07 has spent time with jazz radio programming for WBGO, and Sam Friend '10 splits musical time between New York and New Orleans.

 Today, Amherst College supports a jazz ensemble, several jazz combos, a theory/improvisation course with three levels, and numerous offerings in Jazz History and creative improvisation courses.
 Private instruction is available for all jazz musicians, and the scene in Amherst and the Pioneer Valley continues to thrive.
-The current jazz director and lecturer, Bruce Diehl, coordinates both the jazz ensemble and the combo program, and teaches the jazz improvisation/theory course.
+The current jazz director and senior lecturer, Bruce Diehl, coordinates both the jazz ensemble and the combo program, and teaches the jazz improvisation/theory course.
 There are around 10 on and off campus jazz ensemble performances each year while jazz combos have many opportunities to play in concert (in Arms Music Center and at the Jazz@Schwemm's Series in October and March) and gigs (for pay!) on and off campus.
 Professor Jason Robinson has brought variety to our course offerings and new insights into the music we call jazz.
-We look forward to having Professor Darry Harper '90 around for an extended time to share his wealth of knowledge.
+The addition of Professor Darry Harper '90 gives us a chance to broaden and increrase the depth of our offerings in jazz-related courses.

 This collection is available for students and faculty at Amherst College as well as in the Five College system.
 The McBride collection is a symbol of the commitment and dedication that Robin McBride has to Amherst College and to the continued study of Jazz as the true art form that it represents.